ljacobsson/github-codesearch-chrome-extension/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> GitHub CodeSearch Extensions

-Chrome extension lets you make select text and search for it in [GitHub CodeSearch](https://github.com/features/code-search/signup).
+Chrome extension that lets you select text and search for it in [GitHub CodeSearch](https://github.com/features/code-search/signup).

-If you want to include shortcuts to your own choice of GitHub organisations, add them to the `GITHUB_REPOS` array at the top of src/background.js:
+If you want to make narrow searches to your own choice of GitHub organisations, add them to the `GITHUB_REPOS` array at the top of src/background.js:
 ```
-const MY_GITHUB_ORGS = [ "myorg", "aws-samples" ];
+const MY_GITHUB_ORGS = [ "myorg", "my-other-org" ];
 ```